maikelvl/workspace/README.md

-# A rapid Workspace for rapid developers
+# A rapid Workspace for rapid Developers

 ### What’s this?
 A consistent development environment for all your Macs using Vagrant, CoreOS and Docker.

 ### Why this project?
 The usual development machine has all kinds of software installed on the main operating system, which can be a pain to setup and keep consistent across all your machines.
 This Workspace get you up and running by leveraging Vagrant.
-Combined with CoreOS and Docker this gives you a workspace which is configurable in code.
+Combined with CoreOS and Docker this gives you a workspace which is configurable in code, and therefore consistent.

 ## Workspace installation
 To run Vagrant we need virtual machine software.
 A free and good option is to use VirtualBox.
 For performance reasons, you may want to choose VMWare Fusion, however it requires a license for VMWare Fusion itself and the Vagrant VMWare provider.